oliverjam/learn-advanced-react-listbox/README.md

 ### Task

 Make sure the listbox closes when the user clicks outside of it.
-The button should continue to receive focus when the listbox closes.

 ![](/screenshots/7.gif)